Bycatch Species Groups

 Marine Mammals

-Cetaceans are the principal marine mammals affected by tuna fisheries.
-They may be incidentally captured in purse seines or become entangled or hooked on longlines (e.g., false killer whales in the Hawaii-based deep-set longline fishery).
+Cetaceans are the marine mammals most affected by tuna fisheries.
+They may be incidentally captured in purse seines or become entangled or hooked on longlines (e.g., depredation by false killer whales in the Hawaii-based deep-set longline fishery).
 Entanglement is a significant problem in medium-scale, semi-industrial and artisanal tuna drift gillnet fisheries.
 Successful mitigation techniques include the 'backdown procedure' and 'Medina panel' (purse seine), 'weak hooks' (longline), safe handling and release methods, spatial & temporal measures, and, to a limited extent, sub-surface gillnets and pingers (acoustic alarms).

 Sea Turtles